apoco/cycle-electron-driver/README.md

 #### Sinks

+##### quit$

+When this `Observable` produces a value, an application quit is issued.
+Use `exit$` instead to forcefully terminate.

 ##### exit$

-When an exit value is received, it will cause the application to quit.
+When an exit value is received, it will cause the application to immediately exit.
 If the value is a number, that number will be the exit code.
+Use `quit$` for a more graceful way to end an application.

 ##### preventedEvent$